harness/developer-hub/docs/platform/variables-and-expressions/runtime-input-usage.md

 ![](./static/file_upload_icon.png)

-After adding the step in your stage and executing the pipeline, you will see an `Upload and Submit` button.
+After adding the step to the stage and executing the pipeline, an `Upload and Submit` button will appear.

 ![](./static/upload_and_submit.png)